panorama-lab/literature/README.md

-# Literature
+# Panorama Literature

-Literature is an app for organizing, screening, and reviewing academic papers for review projects.
+Panorama Literature is an app for organizing, screening, and reviewing academic papers for review projects.

 ![](./assets/preview.png)